joostice/statement-of-objects/joostice-statement-of-objects.md

 	2.5.
 ‘Public interest’ is to be determined by the committee of management.
 ‘Public’ includes each and every passenger aboard spaceship Earth.

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-16. Joostice accepts the financial and moral obligations to promote its objects.